tamerh/play/doc (1).md

 ## biobtreePy
-The [biobtreePy](https://github.com/tamerh/biobtreePy) package provides a Python interface to [biobtree](https://github.com/tamerh/biobtree) tool which provides search and chain mappings functionalities for identifiers, accessions and special keywords for genomic research pipelines.
+The [biobtreePy](https://github.com/tamerh/biobtreePy) package provides a Python interface to [biobtree](https://github.com/tamerh/biobtree) tool which provides search and chain mappings functionalities for identifiers, accessions and special keywords for genomic research.

 ## Installation